instantshare/instantshare/README.md

 Tool for taking screenshots and instantly sharing them using a number of services.

 Currently supported are:
 - Dropbox
 - Google Drive

+Services to be added in the future:
+- FTP, SFTP
+- Owncloud
+- maybe a specialized self-made Webservice
+- ...

 ## Installation
 At this point, the supported platforms are Windows and GNU/Linux.